AMEinfo.com: History

 In May 2001, the company moved to Dubai Media City becoming AME Info FZ LLC and expanded its content into multimedia.
 Its content includes video and audio features, as well as streaming internet radio and business tools such as a currency converter.

 In May 2002, AME Info entered into a significant marketing tie-up with CNN International.
 Under the agreement the two organizations would respectively promote each other's services online and on air.

 The agreement was extended to include all of 2003, 2004, 2005 and 2006 ensuring daily exposure for AME Info on global CNN International and constant presence for CNN on AMEInfo.com.

 In March 2005, HSBC Private Equity Middle East Ltd acquired a significant equity stake in AME Info FZ LLC.

 AMEinfo.com was the first Middle East website to achieve certification from the Audit Bureau of Circulations (ABC ELECTRONIC).

 In July 2006, London-based EMAP Emap plc (EMA.L) announced that Emap Communications, its business-to-business (B2B) division, has acquired AME Info.
 AME was to form a part of Emap’s Middle East business which included MEED.
 The value of the deal was $29 million.

 According to the ABC audit figures published for March 2012, AMEinfo.com’s monthly unique browsers is now over 2.4 million.

 In June 2013, AME Info was acquired by MediaQuest together with sister site SME Info for an estimated US $1 million.

+The entire website went offline in 2023, as per the Internet Wayback Machine.